oneminch/Notes/HTML.md

 - The `<track>` element is placed inside `<video>` after `<source>` elements.
 - `kind` can be any one of: `subtitles`, `captions`, `descriptions`.
-- `label` used to help readers look for a language.
+- `label` is used to help readers look for a language.
 - Since search engines make use of text a lot, text tracks help with [[SEO]]; They also allow search engines to link directly to a point in the video.

 ### `<audio>`